Try Hubstaff for 14 days

 Employees on a 2-2-3 schedule work for only 180 days a year, and they will never have more than three workdays consecutively.
 Plus, your employees also get 3-day weekends every other week.

 Three-day weekend lovers rejoice!
 The 4-10 schedule is a way to provide 40 hours of work in a four-day workweek.
-Just like the name suggests, employees will work four 10-hour days and take Friday off.
+As the name suggests, employees will work four 10-hour days and take Friday off.

 10-hour days can be a bit grueling, but at least employees keep their full-time status by clocking 80 hours every two weeks.
 The extra day off is good for work-life balance and helps to offset any potential for burnout.

 Like the name suggests, employees working a 9-80 schedule complete 80 hours of work in just nine days.
+This is one style of compressed schedules.
 Like the 4-10 schedule, this allows them an extra day off — but only every other week.

 The goal of the 9-80 schedule is to keep employees working less than 10 hours a day.
 That said, some days are longer than others.
 Here’s how it breaks down: